Purely coclosed $\mathrm{G}_2$-structures on nilmanifolds -- II: Introduction

 \section{Introduction}

+$\Gtwo$ is one of the exceptional Lie groups appearing in the Killing-Cartan classification of semisimple Lie groups.
+Aside from its relevance in the theory of Lie groups, $\Gtwo$ plays a crucial role in Riemannian geometry.
+In this context, its importance stems from a celebrated result of Berger, stating that $\Gtwo$ is the only (reduced) holonomy group of an irreducible, non locally symmetric Riemannian 7-manifold \cite{Berger}.
+Such Riemannian manifolds are in particular Ricci-flat; in fact, the only known examples of odd-dimensional, compact Riemannian Ricci-flat manifolds are provided by 7-manifolds with holonomy (contained in) $\Gtwo$.
+Notice that Berger's result says that $\Gtwo$ is a possible holonomy group.
+In fact, the construction of manifolds with holonomy $\Gtwo$ has proved to be a very difficult task, see \cite{Bryant-Salamon,Joyce,Joyce-Karigiannis}.
+Such manifolds also play a relevant role in $M$-theory, see for instance \cite{Atiyah-Witten}.

-A $\Gtwo$-structure on a $7$-dimensional manifold is a reduction of its frame bundle from $\mathrm{GL}(7,\RR)$ to the exceptional Lie group $\Gtwo \subset \mathrm{SO}(7)$.
-As shown by Gray \cite{Gray}, the existence of such a reduction is equivalent to the manifold being orientable and spin.
-Moreover, a $\Gtwo$-structure is also tantamount to the existence of a positive $3$-form $\varphi$ (see \cite{Bryant} for details).
+Leaving the holonomy context, a $\Gtwo$-structure on a $7$-dimensional manifold is a reduction of its frame bundle from $\mathrm{GL}(7,\RR)$ to $\Gtwo \subset \mathrm{SO}(7)$; as shown by Gray \cite{Gray}, the existence of such a reduction is equivalent to the manifold being orientable and spin.
+Thus a $\Gtwo$-structure is equivalent to the existence of a positive $3$-form $\varphi$ (see \cite{Bryant} for details).
 This form defines a Riemannian metric $g_{\varphi}$ and an orientation $\vol_\varphi$ on $M$, hence a Hodge operator $*_\varphi$.
-When $\varphi$ is parallel with respect to the Levi-Civita connection of $g_\varphi$, the identity component of its holonomy group is contained in $\Gtwo$; in fact, $\Gtwo$ is one of the two exceptional Lie groups appearing in the celebrated Berger's classification \cite{Berger}.
+When $\varphi$ is parallel with respect to the Levi-Civita connection of $g_\varphi$, the identity component of the holonomy of $g_\varphi$ is contained in $\Gtwo$, and we are in the situation of the last paragraph.
 By a result of Fern\'andez and Gray, $\varphi$ is parallel if and only if $\varphi$ is closed and coclosed, see \cite{FernandezGray}.
 In this case, $g_\varphi$ is Ricci-flat.
 A $\Gtwo$-structure is called {\it closed} if $d\varphi=0$, and {\it coclosed} if $d*_\varphi\varphi=0$.
+By a recent result of Crowley and Nordstr\"om, coclosed $\Gtwo$-structures exist on any closed, oriented spin manifold, since they satisfy an $h$-principle (see \cite[Theorem 1.8]{CN}).

 As it is the case for general $\mathrm{G}$-structures, the non-integrability of a $\Gtwo$-structure is governed by its intrinsic torsion $\tau$, see \cite{Salamon}.
 In this particular case, $\tau$ has four components $\tau_i\in\Omega^i(M)$, $i=0,1,2,3$, determined by the equations